-When Sixteen Candles came out, I was nine years old.
+When Sixteen Candles came out, I was a child.
 It was the first movie I experienced that had a big buzz and an Asian male.
 Surrounded by whiteness, I watched on as everyone laughed at the racist depiction of Long Duk Dong because he was there for that purpose.
 This affected me in many ways.
 One: I couldn’t enjoy a movie everyone loved without feeling shameful of my race.
 Two: I saw that my family and friends viewed Asian boys as an ugly joke.
 And three: I didn’t want to be with someone everyone would laugh at.
 It was hard enough standing out on my own.

-Around the same time, a Taiwanese family moved to town and one of the girls was in my class.
+Soon after, a Taiwanese family moved to town and one of the girls was in my class.
 To my surprise, we became best friends.
 She taught me how to count in Chinese and eat with chopsticks.
 She might’ve been the catalyst into my Asian American identity, but unfortunately her mother cut our friendship short, claiming I wasn’t American enough.